nomorespice/ossec-extras/README.md

 ## <a name="cis_bind_dns_rcl.txt"></a>cis_bind_dns_rcl.txt

 cis_bind_dns_rcl.txt is an optional part of the OSSEC system audit rootcheck functionality.

-This ruleset is base on the CIS Benchmark ISC BIND DNS Server 9.9 v3.0.1.
+This file has been updated for the latest version of the CIS Benchmark ISC BIND DNS Server 9.9 v3.0.1.

 Some rules are not implemented.